what is solar radiation?

 What is the Scattering Radiometer?

-Scattered radiation sensor is an instrument that specially measures the scattered radiation of the sun.
-During the process when solar radiation reaches the ground, particles such as gas molecules, dust and cloud droplets in the atmosphere scatter part of it, and this part is called scattered radiation.
+A scattered radiation sensor is a tool that measures the sun’s scattered radiation.
+When diffuse solar radiation hits the ground, particles like gas molecules, dust, and cloud droplets in the air scatter some of it.
+This scattered light is known as scattered radiation.

 Shadow ring method:

-This is a common way to measure scattered radiation.
-Scattered radiation sensors usually include a total radiation meter with a shadow ring.
-The function of the shadow ring is to block direct solar radiation, allowing only scattered radiation to reach the sensor’s sensing surface.
+This is a common method to measure scattered radiation.
+Scattered radiation sensors often have a total radiation meter with a shadow ring.
+The shadow ring blocks direct sunlight.
+This lets only scattered radiation reach the sensor’s surface.

 Installation: